Home

 A round bilge hull can not be planked with sheets, but has to be either carved or strip planked.
 A long and narrow hull will be a lot easier to plank than one that is short and wide.

-In this model boat hull design, the fitted panel span only between two bulkheads, the keelson and to a false deck at waterline (for instance).
+In this method the fitted panel span only between two bulkheads, the keelson and to a false deck at waterline (for instance).
 It’s a convenient solution for paper or styrene, but it's difficult to finish into a true and smooth hull this way.

 For late 19th and 20th century steel hulls, I’d use solid blocks at the extremes whenever suitable.
 It is very difficult to get plank strips to form that sharp entry of a full size vessel – it always end up blunt.
-At the stern, you’ll bypass the headache of tight bends and awkwardly tapered strips.
+Using blocks at the stern you’ll bypass the headache of tight bends and awkwardly tapered strips.
+Naturally, this is not an option if the planking is exposed, but works great for hulls that are painted.

 Whenever scale appearance comes second to simplicity, some round bilge hulls can be simplified by converting them to some form of hard chine design.
 Large ships for instance, can often be built up with balsa or basswood sheet of appropriate dimensions and sanded to take on a more rounded shape.
-The thicker the planking, the more material will be available to form a rounded bilge.
+The thicker the planking, the more material will be available to form a rounded bilge and other joints.

 Multihull